-That’s why it’s a good idea to hop on board right away.
 In this article, we will go through all things contact management, from the why to the practical how.

 There are multiple reasons, but the most important one from a business perspective is: Having your contacts stored in a centralized (preferably cloud-based system) makes your whole organization run more efficiently.

-Why?
+How?
 Well, for starters, your team doesn’t need to waste time searching for the right location to find the contact information they need or handle contacts that are already handled by other members of their organization, which results to having each team member detaining partial information about a single contacts.
 For instance one will have the mobile number of the contact, another one will have the land line, and yet another one will have precious notes about the contact, but no one in the organization will have all this information altogether.

 When an organization manages contacts, all the contacts — and their information — are centralized and available for everyone on your team to see and update.

 Contact details about a specific person will always be up-to-date, and they can continuously be updated in real-time by authorized users.

 When contact information is disseminated across users, the organization can easily lose control of this data and subsequently be stolen or lost.
 Centralizing information with a reliable backup system helps you make sure that you know exactly where the data is stored, and who can access it.

 Due to this, it makes managing GDPR and other privacy regulations easier.
 By having all data in one centralized location where you know exactly who can access it, you can make sure it stays safe.
 For example, if someone wants their information removed, you simply remove it from one place without having to go through ten individual address books and repositories.

 You’ll also end up understanding your customers better.